snanelx/tg-send-stars/README.md

 - Bot Connection - Must connect and authorize the bot through Business account settings

 **For Bot Deployment:**
+- Node Telegram Bot Api - the library with which the bot was made
 - Telegram Bot Token - Obtain from @BotFather

 *_The repository is created only for familiarization with the capabilities of telegram API_*